 5. Appeal to entertainers with an open layout

 Open kitchens, or kitchens that aren’t separated from the living and dining spaces, are trending.
-The open-concept layout with fewer walls is particularly attractive to tenants who like to entertain or just want more space.
+The open-concept layout with fewer walls is particularly attractive to renters who like to entertain or just want more space.

 To minimize costs, Samuel advises property owners work as much as they can with the existing layout and avoid moving plumbing, electrical wiring and HVAC systems.

 “If you're moving the sink, it gets really expensive,” Samuel says.
 “For a landlord who's trying to maximize their ROI, it just doesn't make any sense.”

 If you are able to open up the kitchen though, consider adding an island.

 “An island utilizes kitchen space in a functional and efficient way, dividing cooking tasks into separate workspaces so cooking with a partner never feels claustrophobic,” Barabakh says.
 “When cooking with guests around, an island allows you to […] maintain the conversation and can also double as an appetizer landscape at dinner parties.
 It creates a focal point of your room to draw attention into the center instead of toward the walls for a better flow of energy.”